Wild weather: Dunedin students evacuated amid flooding fears; Christchurch saturated

 But they got a fright when they were told evacuation was no longer voluntary, she said.

-"It's half and half, a bit scary and an adventure at the same time."
+"It's a bit scary and an adventure at the same time."

 She took a bag packed with her passport, a laptop and other electronics, and a change of clothes, and planned to bunk down at a friend's place.